Last updated: August 13, 2020.

 - allowance for separation or dismissal;

-- payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums, and retirement;
+- payment for the provision of employee benefits consisting of group health care coverage, including insurance premiums, retirement, vision and dental benefits;

 - payment of state and local taxes assessed on compensation of employees; and